trembanis/election-blog/content/post/2024-11-18-post-election-reflection/index.md

 # Assessing My Popular Vote Model

+Let’s start with what went wrong: the popular vote model.

+When we zoom out to look at the model’s predictions over multiple election years, the model’s accuracy begins to look more respectable.
+Figure II shows that the historical elections are well distributed along the fitted line, with 2024 falling roughly in the middle of the pack in terms of accuracy.

 <img src="{{< blogdown/postref >}}index_files/figure-html/print pop_acc_plot-1.png" width="672" />

+Admittedly, the data points are few and far between, but based on this visualization, the model does not seem to be getting substantially better – or worse – over time.
+The model does slightly overestimate Democratic vote share in 2020 and 2024, but I am hesitant to take those two observations as proof of a systematic tendency to underestimate Trump, especially since the model is inclined to overestimate Clinton’s vote share in 2016.

 |Regression                                       | Adjusted R-squared| 2024 Bias (Actual - Predicted)| Mean Squared Error| Root Mean Squared Error|